Sign In Register

 Is Richmond a Good Place to Live?

-Based on current data, Richmond receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
+Based on current data, Richmond receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, below-average incomes, high obesity rates.
 Richmond offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Richmond is $56,250, 25% below the national average of $75,149.
 The job market is very strong with unemployment at just 0.2%.
-The poverty rate of 16.3% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 13 minutes, shorter than most U.S. cities.

 Cost of Living & Housing